 The Dordt College teacher education program prepares students for service in diverse settings, equipping them with God-centered reflective and transformative skills, knowledge, and dispositions for teaching, learning, and leading.

 - Strong professional and personal relationships between professors and students

 - Faculty who have more than 200 years of combined experience in every grade and subject level from PK - 12

-- A teacher education program that combines theory and practice; students receive 80-100 hours of classroom experience prior to their student teaching semester
+- A teacher education program that combines theory and practice; students receive classroom experience every year prior to their student teaching semester

 Dordt education students:

 - Understand the central concepts, tools of inquiry, structure of the subject areas taught, and principles that guide the learning process.

 - Understand how students learn and develop; and provide learning opportunities that support the students's development.